JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    >
    {type="tip"}

-5. Keep the default names for the application and shared directorys.
+5. Keep the default names for the application and shared directories.
 Click **Finish**.

 The project will be set up automatically.
 It may take some time to download and set up the required components when you do this for the first time.

 ## Examine the project structure

-To view the full structure of your mobile multiplatform project, switch the view from **Android** to **Project**.
+To view the full structure of your multiplatform project, switch the view from **Android** to **Project**.

 ![Select the Project view](select-project-view.png){width=200}

 Each Kotlin Multiplatform project includes three modules:

 * _shared_ is a Kotlin module that contains the logic common for both Android and iOS applications – the code you share between platforms.
-It uses [Gradle](gradle.md) as the build system that helps you automate your build process.
+It uses [Gradle](gradle.md) as the build system to help automate your build process.
 * _androidApp_ is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
   The _androidApp_ module depends on and uses the shared module as a regular Android library.
 * _iosApp_ is an Xcode project that builds into an iOS application.
 It depends on and uses the shared module as an iOS